Five Things You Can Do For Lent This Year

 Over the centuries, Lent has come to refer to the time set aside (in the spring) for reflection and preparation for the Easter season.
 It is a time to consider the human condition and the goodness of God.
 And it is a time to examine our hearts in light of the amazing love and grace demonstrated on the cross where Jesus laid down His life for ours.
 At the end of the season, Lent also gives us hope as we look beyond the cross and to the resurrection, a promise of a bright future for those that believe in Jesus.
 In essence, a "spiritual spring."

-Lent begins with Ash Wednesday on February 22, 2023.
-Depending on the particular tradition, it is either observed until Thursday, April 6 or continues to Saturday, April 9 (the day before Easter Sunday).
+Lent begins with Ash Wednesday on March 5, 2025.
+Ash Wednesday is named for the ashes used to mark a cross on the forehead as a symbol of mourning and repentance.
+Depending on the particular tradition, Lent is either observed until Thursday, April 17 or continues to Saturday, April 19 (the day before Easter Sunday).
 During this period, many Christians observe Lent through prayer, fasting, almsgiving, and abstinence.

 Christians who observe Lent usually give up something for 40 days to represent the 40 days Jesus spent fasting in the wilderness (Matthew 4:1-11).
 They may choose to give up habits and foods such as caffeine, social media, fast food, television shows, and sweets.